cloudfoundry/firehose_exporter/FAQ.md

 ### How can I filter by a particular Firehose event?

-The `filter.events` command flag allows you to filter what event metrics will be reported.
+The `filter.events` command flag allows you to filter what event metrics will be reported (if not set, all events will be enabled by default).
 Possible values are `ContainerMetric`, `CounterEvent`, `HttpStartStop`, `ValueMetric` (or a combination of them).

 ### How can I filter metrics coming from a particular BOSH deployment?